-WITH PRESCHOOLERS AND CYCLE ONE ELEMENTARY STUDENTS:
+WITH KINDERGARTEN AND GRADE 1 ELEMENTARY STUDENTS:

-- Read the school bus safety rules on the back of this leaflet and discuss them with your students. - Direct the students' attention to the questions asked by Bubusse, the school bus mascot. - Explain to students what bullying is.
-Together, reread the parts of the book that deal with bullying.
-Ask students if they have ever been bullied, and whether they know who could help them if they were victims. - Check with the transportation service that serves your school board to find out what objects are allowed or prohibited on school buses.
-Discuss this with students. - Lend the book to one student every day throughout the safety campaign so they can read it at home with a parent.
+- Review the school bus safety rules on page 12 of the book. - Direct the students' attention to the questions asked by Bubusse, the school bus mascot. - Discuss the importance of looking around carefully and, especially, being seen when approaching and travelling on a school bus. - Lend the book to one student every day throughout the safety campaign so they can read it at home with a parent.
 Parental involvement is crucial to adopting good behaviour.